It's a really warm environment. Even though there are some challenging times, we're there to help each other through.

 We believe that emotional and physicial well-being is critical to becoming an excellent physician.
 The COVID-19 pandemic highlighted the importance of having formal programs in place to help our residents cope with both the familiar and unexpected challenges of training.
 The following programs and initiatives are offered to help ensure the well-being of all our residents.

-Each resident is linked with a faculty member who is not part of the program leadership, to provide stress-free guidance and help with professional development as part of the Clinical Competency Committee.
+Each resident is also linked with a faculty member to help with professional development as part of the Clinical Competency Committee.

 First-year residents are matched with second-year residents during the first week of residency.
 Peers who have recently completed their first year of residency can be an invaluable source of information and support.